LedgerHQ/moosig/README.md

 ### Ledger Bitcoin Test app with MuSig2 support

-The alpha version of the MuSig2-enabled Ledger Bitcoin app can be installed from Ledger Live if you have a Nano X, Nano S+ or Stax.
-Support on Nano S is not planned.
+You can install version 2.4.0 Ledger Live if you have a Nano X, Nano S+, Flex or Stax.
+If you don't find it, make sure that your firmware OS is updated to the latest version.

 Make sure that `My Ledger ==> Experimental Features ==> Developer Mode` setting is enabled.

-Search the app called `Bitcoin Test Musig`.
-Like the `Bitcoin Test` app, it is compatible with all the bitcoin test networks.
+You should now be able to install the `Bitcoin Test` app.

 Remember to close Ledger Live before continuing, as it might interfere with other programs interacting with the device simultaneously.